“I will work hard to represent you and I ask for your vote.”

 Diversity, Equity, and Inclusion

 I believe strongly in the dignity and worth of all people, regardless of gender, race, ethnicity, sexual orientation, class, religion, age, ability, or country of origin.
 There is no “us” and “them.”
 When Black, Indigenous, People of Color – or any other group of our neighbors – is not thriving, those negative effects ripple out and affect us all.
-I am dedicated to following up with concrete policy changes to address disparities.
+Twice, I led diversity workshops at a national business conference.
+I am dedicated to enacting concrete policies to address disparities.

 Leadership.